Learning-based legged locomotion; state of the art and future perspectives: Components of MDP for Locomotion

 \subsubsection{Imitation reward}

 We usually have a rough idea of how a legged robot should move due to the biologically inspired nature of these robots.
-These behaviors cab be obtained from motion capture data of humans and and animals (or online videos).
+These behaviors can be obtained from motion capture data of humans and animals (or online videos).
 Reward signals can be designed using this information, which greatly reduces the engineering effort required.

 There exist many works~\cite{peng2018deepmimic,peng2020learning,han2023lifelike,yang2023generalized} that leverage dog motion capture data to enable quadrupedal robots to learn animal-like motions, which is often approached by traditional model-based control approaches~\cite{kang2021animal,li2023fastmimic}.
-In this motion imitation problem, the reward is designed to simply imitate the given reference trajectory, which can be obtained by either retargeting motion capture data of a real canine~\cite{peng2020learning,klipfel2023learning}, model-based controller~\cite{reske2021imitation}, or solving trajectory optimization~\cite{kim2023armp}.
+In this motion imitation problem, the reward is designed to simply imitate the given reference trajectory, which can be obtained by either retargeting motion capture data of a real canine~\cite{peng2020learning,klipfel2023learning}, model-based controllers~\cite{reske2021imitation,fuchioka2023opt}, or solving trajectory optimization~\cite{bogdanovic2022model,kim2023armp}.

 Instead of simply tracking the given reference motion, a set of motion clips can be used to define the style of legged robot movements, such as gait frequency and base motions.
 Generative adversarial imitation learning (GAIL)~\cite{ho2016generative} simultaneously trains a discriminator along with a policy, which distinguishes whether the motion is from the existing database or generated by a policy.
 Then, the learned discriminator can serve as a generic motion prior to realistic or stylistic movements, which can be co-optimized with downstream task rewards.
-The concept of adversarial motion prior as a substitute for complex reward terms have been used in multiple recent works~\cite{escontrela2022adversarial,wu2023learning,vollenweider2023advanced,li2023learning,li2023crossloco}.
+The concept of adversarial motion priors (AMP) as a substitute for complex reward terms has also been used in multiple recent works~\cite{escontrela2022adversarial,wu2023learning,vollenweider2023advanced,li2023learning,li2023crossloco}.
+For periodic or quasi-periodic motions, one can also enforce more structure to extract spatio-temporal relationships in demonstrations \cite{li2024fld}.